MykolaHerasymovych/Optimizing-Acceptance-Threshold-in-Credit-Scoring-using-Reinforcement-Learning/README.md

   <b>Figure 1.</b> Credit business process illustration based on the Credistar Group practice.
 </p>
 <p align = "justify">
   In order to make the final accept / reject decision about a loan application, its credit score is compared to an acceptance threshold or cutoff point.
 The latter thus regulates the acceptance rates of a credit company and resulting default rates.
-The problem investigated in the master thesis is the optimization of an acceptance threshold to maximize credit company's profits.
+The problem investigated is the optimization of an acceptance threshold to maximize credit company's profits.
 The traditional approach to the problem is to simply optimize the cutoff based on the credit score distribution of an independent test dataset of loan applications.
 Knowing the outcomes of all the loans in the dataset each possible acceptance threshold is considered and the corresponding profits are calculated.
 The optimal cutoff point is the one that corresponds to the maximum profit.
 In case the train / test split of loan application dataset is random, the acceptance threshold optimized for the test dataset is going to be optimal for the train dataset.
 </p>
 <p align = "center">
   <img width = "430" alt = "Acceptance threshold optimization: traditional approach" src = "../master/Pics/Acceptance_threshold_optimization_1.png"><img width = "430" alt = "Acceptance threshold optimization: traditional approach" src = "../master/Pics/Acceptance_threshold_optimization_2.png">